wrpaape/red_black/README.md

 delete **GUARANTEED PRESENT** `key` from the container
 Some assumptions can be made if `key` a known member of the container that will slightly speed up deletion.
-This call will segfault or worse is `key` is not present in the container.
+This call will segfault or worse if `key` is not present in the container.

 **remove**